ulysses-ck/questions-answers/README.md

 - ⚡ Fast page loads with Next.js
 - 🎨 Modern UI with Tailwind CSS and HeroUI
 - 🎬 Smooth animations with Framer Motion
-- 📝 Type-safe development with TypeScript
+- 📝 Type-safe development with TypeScript and Zod

 ## Getting Started